intel-analytics/ipex-llm/scala/friesian.serving/README.md

 # default: "", prefix for redis key
 redisKeyPrefix:

+# default: 0, item slot type on redis cluster.
+0 means slot number use the default value 16384, 1 means all keys save to same slot, 2 means use the last character of id as hash tag.
+redisClusterItemSlotType: 2

 # default: null, if loadInitialData=true, initialUserDataPath or initialItemDataPath must be
 # provided.
 Only support parquet file